 Should I Admit Guilt to My Criminal Defense Attorney?

 It's up to the judge or jury to determine guilt.
-Your job is to be candid with your defense attorney, so that he or she can present the best possible defense.
+Your lawyer's job is to fight for you.

-Many people who are charged with committing a crime worry that, if they admit guilt or involvement to their attorney, their attorney will abandon them, sabotage their defense, or just not try very hard to get an acquittal.
+Many people facing criminal charges worry that, if they admit guilt or involvement to their attorney, their attorney will abandon them, sabotage their defense, or not work as hard for an acquittal.
 However, private criminal defense attorneys and public defenders are deeply committed to ensuring that they get the best possible outcomes for their clients.
 The focus of a criminal trial is whether the prosecutor can prove that you committed the charged crime.
-Your defense attorney's job is to fight for you, protect your constitutional rights, and try to show that the prosecutor's proof is lacking—no matter what your attorney's personal view of the facts may be.
+Your defense attorney's job is to fight for you, protect your constitutional rights, and poke holes in the prosecutor's case—no matter what your attorney's personal view of the facts may be.

 So, if you did commit a crime, should you admit it to your attorney?